 LOCAL TRADITIONAL GENUINE SLOW FOOD

-You are in the arch which histories traced back to the
+You are in the Arch which history traces back to the

-that this arch was built at that time and used as Costume and
+that this arch was built at that time and used as a Costume and for

 building small ships called Galleys AD 361-363.